The Best Chicken Marinade Recipe

 You can freeze the raw chicken in this marinade.
 Here are the steps.

 Package in a freezer-safe container.
-Place the chicken into a freezer-safe container and pour the marinade over the chicken, making sure all of the raw chicken is well coated.
+Place the chicken in a freezer-safe container and pour the marinade over it, making sure all of the raw chicken is well coated.
 Remove as much air as possible as you seal the container.
-If using a zip-top bag, place the bag on a baking sheet to freeze.
+Place the bag on a baking sheet to freeze if using a zip-top bag.
 Label the container with the contents and date.

 Freeze chicken with marinade.
 Place the container in the freezer.
 Freeze for up to 3 months.

 Thaw, then cook as desired.
 Remove from the freezer and thaw in the refrigerator overnight.
-After the chicken is thawed, then remove the chicken from the marinade and discard the marinade.
-Then cook the chicken according to your favorite chicken recipe.
+After the chicken is thawed, remove it from the marinade and discard the marinade.
+Then, cook the chicken according to your favorite chicken recipe.

 Nutrition